katychung/Homepage/_projects/ga.markdown

 ### Develop

 Taking the mapping and translating it into a repeatable design pattern.
-With this, I could share it with designers where we worked together to turn it into a tangible prototype.
+With this, I could share with designers to apply the pattern to existing nand new designs.
+I also worked closely with developers and explained how the pattern would work and to ensure transparency amongst the teams.

 The pattern took into account our **primary** (video creators) and **secondary** (managers and gatekeepers) **personas** as well as different **lifecycle stages** (beginners, intermediate and advanced).